iconEuler Home

 You can go down to the next command line with the cursor down key.
 The command line belonging to this comment is empty.

-To enlarge the windows of EMT, you can press F11.
-This will use your complete screen for the text and the graphics window.
-Press F11 again to go back to your favorite layout.
+To enlarge the windows of EMT, you can press Ctrl-Shift-Q. This will use your complete screen for the text and the graphics window.
+Press the combination again to go back to your favorite layout.
 The layout is saved for the next session.
-Pressing Ctrl-F11 will enlarge the content of the window.
+Pressing Ctrl-Q will enlarge the content of the window.
 You can also set the font sizes in the Options menu.

 You can use Ctrl-G to hide the graphics window.
 Then you can toggle between graphics and text with the TAB key.